 If the University is officially closed on an exam day, the exam will be held on the next regularly scheduled class day.
-Closure of the University is announced by the following mechanisms:
+University closure is announced by the following mechanisms:

-- 1) E-mailed alerts will come from "MSU Alert" with the address of alert@msu.edu. - 2) Text message alerts will come from "MSU Alert" with the shortcode 23177. - 3) MSU Police website (police.msu.edu). - 4) MSU Police Twitter feed (twitter.com/msupolice). - 5) MSU Police Facebook newsfeed (facebook.com/msupolice). - 6) Local radio and television stations. - \ MSU Alert can be reached @ (1-888-MSU-ALERT or 517-432-5378).
+- MSU Alert: email (alert@msu.edu); text message (shortcode 23177) - 2) MSU Police: (police.msu.edu; twitter.com/msupolice; facebook.com/msupolice) - 3) Local radio and television stations - MSU Alert can be reached @ (1-888-MSU-ALERT or 517-432-5378).